oscdoctest/Qi-Docs/docs/Qi_Stream_Behavior_API.rst

 ``Get Behavior``
 ----------------

-Returns a QiStreamBehavior corresponding to the specified behaviorId
+Returns a QiStreamBehavior corresponding to the specified behaviorId.

 **Request**